-4 Old-Fashioned Ways Loan Officers Turn Borrowers into Fans
+4 Old-Fashioned Ways Loan Originators Turn Borrowers into Fans

 Today’s digital environment has spawned the movement towards a heavily process-driven sales model.
 This works to lower origination costs and speed up the home buying process, both of which are coveted outcomes for borrowers, but it also leaves something to be desired on the human side of the transaction.

 Loan officers are constantly looking for ways to differentiate themselves from the competition.
 Sometimes, in order to be different and build effective and long-lasting relationships, you have to take a page from sales techniques of the past.